vectorgrp/sil-kit-adapters-tap/README.md

 **Note:** SIL Kit-specific CLI arguments will be overwritten by the config file specified by ``--configuration``.

-## TAP Demo
+## Linux TAP Demo
-The aim of this demo is to showcase a simple adapter forwarding ethernet traffic from and to a TAP device through Vector SIL Kit.
+The aim of this demo is to showcase a simple adapter forwarding ethernet traffic from and to a Linux TAP device through Vector SIL Kit.
 Traffic being exchanged are ping (ICMP) requests, and the answering device replies to them.

+This demo is further explained in [tap/demos/DemoLinux/README.md](tap/demos/DemoLinux/README.md).

+## Windows TAP Demo
+The aim of this demo is to showcase a simple adapter forwarding ethernet traffic from and to a Windows TAP device through Vector SIL Kit.
+Traffic being exchanged are ping (ICMP) requests, and the answering device replies to them.

-This demo is further explained in [tap/README.md](tap/README.md).
+This demo is further explained in [tap/demos/DemoWindows/README.md](tap/demos/DemoWindows/README.md).

 ## Connecting an adaptive executable to CANoe
 The Vector SIL Kit Adapters TAP allow you to connect adaptive executables to CANoe.
 A guide describes step by step how to do this can be found here [adaptive/README.md](adaptive/README.md).